The Appchain for Liquid Staked Tokens (LSTs)

 This 2023 Persistence Roadmap Update is brought to words by Tushar Aggarwal, Mikhil Pandey, Jeroen Develter, & Aditya Vandkar.
 Fellow Persisters are urged to give their feedback on what’s next for Persistence via our Discord, Telegram, Twitter, Forum, or saying gm in person.

-Persistence is an appchain for liquid staking–issuance of & DeFi for LSTs.
+Persistence is a cosmos app chain for LSTfi (liquid staking finance) with the issuance of & DeFi for LSTs.

-The Persistence chain hosts pSTAKE Finance–a multi-chain liquid staking protocol for issuing LSTs that allows users to earn staking rewards while participating in DeFi primitives, Dexter–the Interchain DEX for yield-generating assets like LSTs.
-Bamboo, a borrowing/lending protocol for LSTs & a vault product for LSTs, are expected to launch soon.
+The Persistence core-1 chain hosts pSTAKE Finance–a multi-chain liquid staking protocol for issuing LSTs that allows users to earn staking rewards while participating in DeFi primitives, Dexter–the Interchain DEX for yield-generating assets like LSTs.

 Persistence aims to offer a one-stop shop for liquid staking for PoS (Proof-of-Stake) users and enable developers to build innovative applications around LSTs.